bvwells/go-patterns/README.md

 [`Mediator`](./behavioral/mediator.go) | Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it allows their interaction to vary independently. |
 [`Memento`](./behavioral/memento.go) | Without violating encapsulation, capture and externalize an object's internal state allowing the object to be restored to this state later. |
 [`Observer`](./behavioral/observer.go) | Define a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically. | Implemented
 [`State`](./behavioral/state.go) | Allow an object to alter its behavior when its internal state changes.
-The object will appear to change its class. |
+The object will appear to change its class. | Implemented
 [`Strategy`](./behavioral/strategy.go) | Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it. | Implemented
 [`Template Method`](./behavioral/template_method.go) | Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure. | Implemented
 [`Visitor`](./behavioral/visitor.go) | Represent an operation to be performed on the elements of an object structure.
 Visitor lets a new operation be defined without changing the classes of the elements on which it operates. | Implemented